shuaibw/ns2demo/README.md

 - `sudo make install`
 4. If the above commands have executed successfully, you should be able to type `ns` in the terminal and a prompt beggining with `%` will appear.
 This marks a successful installation.

+## Step 3: Cleanup (optional)

+You might want to remove the older repository link from your system by running the following command:

+- `sudo sed -i '$ d' /etc/apt/sources.list`